 Auditing a site framework is how you discover why you’re not getting enough search traffic and sales.

-In general terms, auditing is a systematic examination of an event, a result, a concept, or financial books in order to make smarter decisions.
-In the SEO world, auditing is a growth hack technique that will help you attract and retain customers.
+In general terms, auditing is a systematic examination of an event, a result, a concept or financial books, in order to make smarter decisions.
+In the SEO world, auditing is a growth hacking technique that will help you attract and retain customers.

-You closely examine your overall site performance, then set and implement new goals based on your examination.
-This helps you increase your profit without working extra hard.
+You closely examine your overall site performance, then set and implement new goals that are based on your examination.
+This helps you increase your profit without working harder.

-So here are a few simple steps you can use to conduct a site audit and discover opportunities for improving your search traffic:
+Here are a few simple steps that you can use to conduct a site audit and discover opportunities for improving your search traffic:

 Step #1: Go to QuickSprout.
-Plug your site URL in the search box and click the “Log in with Google” button.
+Plug your site URL into the search box and click the “Log in with Google” button.

 Step #2: Analyze your site performance.

-From the analysis above, you could see that positivityblog.com loads quickly, and the page size is 575.9KB with 33 requests.
+From the analysis above, you can see that positivityblog.com loads quickly and that the page size is 575.9KB with 33 requests.
 This looks pretty good, but there’s room for improvement.